Zayne-sprague/HarrisCornerDetector_ANMS/README.md

 # TODO

-- ANMS is not optimized at all, I don't plan on coming back and optimizing it any time soon, so if anyone is interested in purposing a more optimized version totally go for it and let me know!
+- ANMS is not optimized at all, I don't plan on coming back and optimizing it any time soon, so if anyone is interested in proposing a more optimized version, totally go for it and let me know!

 # Contributions